 I reached Bedelands Farm by train from Brighton.
-I got the train to Wivelsfield (change at Lewes, journey time ca. 30 mins; trains every 30 minutes).
-The entrance to the reserve is about 500m further on up the road (north) from the station and is off the left (west) side of the road.
+I got the train to Wivelsfield (direct trains, two an hour, journey time 18mins, or change at Lewes, two an hour., journey time ca. 30s).
+There are various entry point to the reserve but the entrance I used was about 500m further on up the road (north) from the station and is off the left (west) side of the road.
 Wivelsfield Station is not in Wivelsfield; it is the World's End area of Burgess Hill.
 It is thought that the name may ... reflect the workers' sense of remoteness while billeted in a local farm (in what is now the Noel Rise area).
 This Train will Terminate at Worlds End | Wivelsfield railwa… | Flickr

 Addendum: I made a return visit on 01.03.23.
 I have added some interesting things that I saw at the end of this post.